-Rasha Elass is a senior editor at Newlines.
+Rasha Elass is the editorial director at New Lines.
 She is an investigative journalist, war correspondent, playwright and memoirist.
 Rasha grew up in Europe and the Middle East, where she also spent over a decade reporting on various stories.
 She currently resides in Washington, D.C.
 She was part of the magazine’s launch team.

 Latest from Rasha Elass